ApolloZhu/ApolloZhu.github.io/source/_drafts/vector-matrix-basics.md

 )
 for i in m1.row {
     for j in m2.column {
-        for m in m1.column {
+        for m in m1.column { // same as m2.row
             m3[i][j] += m1[i][m] * m2[m][j]
         }
     }